fdch/puradata/README.md

 `$ sudo ./translate "5.reference"`

+# PDDIR:

+To change where pd is, go inside both template and translate and change the PDDIR variable to your installation.

 # ERRATA:

 Note that this only translates the 'comments' inside patches, i.e., 'text X Y' objects.
 This means that: